cerbos/tutorial/src/03-resource-definition/README.md

 # Policy authoring

-> The policies created below can be found in `./cerbos/policies`.
+> The policies for this section can be found [on Github](https://github.com/cerbos/tutorial/tree/main/src/03-resource-definition/cerbos).

 ## Authentication roles